Create a Solution using the Wizard

 In this lesson, you will learn how to create a new XAF solution.
 You will also be able to run the generated WinForms and ASP.NET Web applications, and see the default application state.

 This will invoke the Solution Wizard.
 In the first screen of the wizard, choose the target platform(s).
-You can create separate WinForms, ASP.NET, Mobile (maintenance mode) applications, or multiple applications at once.
-Choose the WinForms and ASP.NET platforms and click Next.
+You can create separate WinForms, ASP.NET applications, or multiple applications at once.
+Choose the WinForms and Web platforms and click Next.

-In the next screen, choose Entity Framework Code Fist or eXpress Persistent Objects, and click Next.
+In the next screen, choose Entity Framework 6 or eXpress Persistent Objects, and click Next.

 In the next screen, you can choose the security options of your application.
-Choose Active Directory as the Authentication type, Allow/Deny as Default Permission Policy (and select Client-Side Security - Integrated Mode as the Database security type if you chose the XPO ORM in the previous step) and click Next.
+Choose Active Directory as the Authentication type (and select Client-Side Security - Integrated Mode as the Database security type if you chose the XPO ORM in the previous step) and click Next.